hansb001/20MinuteCognitveApp/README.md

 When you are logged in to Bluemix:

-1. click to 'Catalog'
+1. Click to 'Catalog'
-1. click on “Apps”
+1. Click on “Apps”
-1. click on “Boilerplates”
+1. Click on “Boilerplates”
-1. click on the 'Node-RED starter'.
+1. Click on the 'Node-RED starter'.
  On the next screen you must give the application unique name, which wil be part of the URL to the application.
 1. Then click 'Create'.

 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
+The application consists of a Node-JS runtime and a Cloudant NoSQL database.

 ## Step two: Add Watson Tone Analyzer service

-When the application is started, click on connections in the left menu
+When the application is started, click on 'Connections' in the left menu

-2. Click connect new
+2. Click 'Connect new'
-2. Click on Watson (on the left)
+2. Click on 'Watson' (on the left)
-2. Click tone analyzer
+2. Click Tone Analyzer'
-2. Click create
+2. Click 'Create'
  Now the tone analyser service is being added to the application, so that we can use it in Node-RED.
-2. Click restage
+2. Click 'Restage'
  The application will be restarted

-When finished click on the **View app** which opens up your Node-RED application.
+When finished click on the URL which opens up your Node-RED application.
+Then click on 'Go to your Node-RED flow editor'

 ## Step three: Build your application

-Now it is time to build your application by dragging dropping nodes to the canvas.
+Now it is time to build your application by dragging and dropping nodes to the canvas.
+On the left side of the screen you see the nodes.
 Every node has it’s own functionality and parameters.

 3. We start with a **twitter in** node, drag and drop it to the canvas.
-3. Double click the twitter in node you just added, fill in your twitter handle and a keyword.
+3. Double click the twitter in node you just added, fill in your twitter handle (by clicking the pencil icon) and a keyword.
 This keyword will be searched on. (this node is only reading, not posting anything)
-3. Then add the tone analyser node and wire it to twitter node No configuration needed as this time
+3. Then add the **Tone Analyzer V3** node and wire it to twitter node No configuration needed as this time
-3. Add 2 function nodes
+3. Add 2 Function nodes
-3. Wire the first to the tone analyser node and wire the second tot the first function node Because tone analyser will give five different tones and we use only one.
-This first function node will give the tone with the highest score.
+3. Wire the first to the Tone Analyzer node and wire the second tot the first Function node We use a simple function because Tone AnalyZer will give five different tones and we will use only one.
+This first function node will extract the  tone with the highest score.
-3. Give the first node a name, for instance: Find top tone score and add the following code to the first node:
+3. Give the first node a name( by double clicking on the node), for instance: 'Find top tone score' and add the following code to the first node:

 ```
 if(msg.response.document_tone) {